-With the media broadcasting the faces of names of this week’s Mega Millions lottery jackpot winners at every opportunity, I believe today is an appropriate time to address a question (though sometimes hidden as a statement) I’ve heard many times.
+With the media broadcasting the faces of this week’s Mega Millions lottery jackpot winners at every opportunity, now is an appropriate time to address a question (though sometimes hidden as a statement) I’ve heard many times.

 When talking about the importance of saving for emergencies and investing for long-term goals (including retirement), I’ve heard many people state that investing in the stock market is so risky that they believe spending money on a lottery ticket is a better investment.

-First of all, let’s clarify the MISNOMER before addressing the LACK OF REASONING:
+First of all, let’s clarify the misnomer before addressing the less than sound reasoning:

 Investing in the stock market has to do with RISK.

 Buying a lottery ticket has to do with CHANCE.

 You may be able to increase chance, but you can NEVER impact it.

 By the choices we make, we can have a significant impact on the outcome of risky situations, including investing in the stock market.
 We choose the timing, the stocks or funds, the amounts invested, and the timing of when we withdraw the funds.
 Each choice (which we can improve with experience and education) has a direct impact on how much our investment grows or shrinks.

 We have virtually NO impact on situations involving chance.
 No matter what is written in books meant to take more money from lottery players’ wallets, the only way to improve one’s chances in the lottery is to continuously buy more lottery tickets.